Julianna Margulies: Personal life

 From 1991 to 2003, Margulies was in a relationship with actor Ron Eldard, whom she met in an acting class.

 On November 10, 2007, Margulies married attorney Keith Lieberthal, the son of academic Kenneth Lieberthal, in Lenox, Massachusetts.
-They have a son, Kieran Lindsay Lieberthal.
+They have a son, Kieran Lindsay Lieberthal, who was born in 2008.
 They reside in Manhattan.
 The couple also owns a country house in Upstate New York.

 Margulies is on the board of the MCC Theater Company in New York City.
-She is also a supporter of research on amyotrophic lateral sclerosis through Project ALS, as well as Erin’s Law.
-In 2022, she hosted the Physicians for Human Rights virtual gala, “A Celebration of Health and Human Rights Heroes”.
+She is also a supporter of research on amyotrophic lateral sclerosis through Project ALS, as well as Erin's Law.
+In 2022, she hosted the Physicians for Human Rights virtual gala, "A Celebration of Health and Human Rights Heroes".

+In 2011, she appeared in a video for the Human Rights Campaign's "New Yorkers for Marriage Equality" campaign.

+She was a supporter of Barack Obama in the 2012 United States presidential election and Hillary Clinton in the 2016 United States presidential election.

+Margulies created the educational program Holocaust Educator School Partnership (HESP) at the Museum of Jewish Heritage as a way to promote Holocaust education in schools and is a trustee of the museum.
+In June 2023, she spoke about her experience as an actress from a Jewish background at a panel discussion at the Paley Center for Media on the topic of "Jewish Representation on Television".
+In October 2023, she was one of many Hollywood signatories of a letter calling on President Joe Biden to work toward the release of all Israeli hostages after the October 7 attacks.
+In January 2024, she signed an open letter calling on the Academy of Motion Picture Arts and Sciences to include Jews in its representation and inclusion standards.
+Later that year in March, Margulies signed an open letter denouncing Jonathan Glazer for condemning the Israeli occupation of the Palestinian Territories during his acceptance speech at the 96th Academy Awards.